-Its use is essential for advanced programmers, as it will facilitate the handling of information for more complex programs such as compilers, interpreters, database management systems, expert systems, operating systems, etc.
+Its use is essential to become an advanced programmer, as it will facilitate the handling of information for more complex programs such as:

 In the case of non-specialized programmers, they can allow us to store information with a certain degree of efficiency, allowing us to abstract business logic from more complex tasks such as memory management, sorting, classifying and filtering information.

-Are the same data structures always the same?
+Are the data structures always going to be the same?

-No, in this course we will contemplate the classical data structures from a theorical point of view and dive into its implementation for some modern languages.
+No, in this course, we will contemplate only the classical data structures from a theoretical point of view and dive into its implementation for some modern languages.

 Can I make my own data structures?

 Of course, but to be more effective, you must master the classical data structures and the underlying theory.

 If you would ever want to work in Google, Facebook, Oracle, Microsoft, IBM or some multinational leader in the software industry you should prepare yourself extensively because in your interviews a good part is focused on the use of them (algorithms for the use of structures of data specifically).